Post –by Gautam Shah

 Most hard surfaces like concrete, stone, plastered masonry absorbs very little sound and are called sound reflective surfaces.
 Porous materials absorb the sound energy, whereas thin body materials convert the sound energy into a vibration.

 Reverberation is not the same in all sections of a hall or for all frequencies.
 This is reason why acoustics’ quality differs from hall to hall and from seat to seat.
 Modifications are needed for different types of music by introducing absorbent panels and resonators or reflectors at various points.
+Sound is Energy, once created in a closed space, it will continue to spread till it is transmitted through the edge barriers or transforms itself into some thing else -like heat.
+When this is poor the sound is audible much later.
+A reasonable fast music or speaker would have delivered several notes or syllables.

 Some spaces have long reverberation times at low frequencies, thus imparting a warm sonorous tone to the music, while others have longer treble times giving a more brilliant effect.
 Usually a balance is sought.
 Most halls with PA systems have longer reverberation times than required for speech resulting in loss of clarity.
 This can be slightly improved by use of column speakers angled towards the audience and away from the reflective walls of the hall.
 One of the most effective way is to provide a heavy curtain across the rear of the stage.
 This could be drawn back for live musical events to provide longer reverberation time.